Bob Tisdall: Early career

 Born in Sri Lanka to a family of Irish landed gentry, he lived on his father's plantation until the age of 5, when he returned to his family's home in Ireland.
 Following prep school at Mourne Grange, Tisdall went on to Shrewsbury School, where he won the Public Schools 440 yd, and at Gonville and Caius College, Cambridge, where he won a record four events – 440 yd and 120 yd hurdles, long jump and shot put – in the annual match against Oxford.
 This record was only equalled nearly 60 years later.
 Tisdall had a chance to compete in five events, but selected Ted Cawston to run for him in the 220 yd low hurdles so that Cawston could receive his "blue".
 Cawston justified his selection by winning the event that Tisdall had won the previous two years.

 Tisdall set South African and Canadian records in the 220 yd low hurdles in 1929, a year later setting Greek records in the same event.
 While at Cambridge in March 1932, he decided to try for a place in the Irish Olympic squad and after he ran 54.2 seconds (a record) for the Irish Championship 440 yd hurdles in June that year, the authorities agreed to let him run in his new event at the Los Angeles Olympics, where he also came eighth in the decathlon.

 Olympics

 In 1928, Ireland, as an independent nation, had won its first Olympic gold medal at Amsterdam with Dr Pat O'Callaghan's unexpected victory in the hammer event.
 At the time he was barely out of the novice class and he had been included in the Irish Team mainly to gain experience of top-class competition.
 Over the years, he was to develop into one of the world's greatest hammer-throwers and he demonstrated this by winning his second Olympic gold medal at Los Angeles in 1932.

-This in fact brought a very special moment in Olympic history for Ireland.
-Within the short space of an hour Ireland won two Olympic gold medals on Monday, 1 August 1932.
+Ireland won two Olympic gold medals on Monday, 1 August 1932.
 The first was won by Tisdall.

 His father won the All-Irish Sprint Championship; his mother played hockey for Ireland and was a formidable golfer.
 His Olympic victory had the "element of a fairy tale about it", as one commentator put it.